 Appearing in 2012, Organics Studio is a small operation, in a similar vein to that of Noodler’s.
 In fact, as of October 2012, their Facebook page describes them as still in the research phase, and their ink is somewhat limited in availability.
 This is a shame, because what I’ve seen of it is extremely nice; good flow, interesting colours, no serious inclination to feathering or bleedthrough.
 Indeed, the only vice, if vice it is properly called, is a slight inclination towards nib creep.

 The names of their inks are taken from elements, but we are assured that those elements are not actually involved in the ink itself.
+Update: After a brief hiatus in production, Organics Studios returned with a number of inks named after historical figures in addition to the elemental names.

 Examples (note– I’ve not calibrated my scanner, so these are mere approximations of the true colour):